-If you suffered an injury at work or while performing your work duties, it's important to take the right steps when seeking medical treatment.
-Getting appropriate medical care is not only important for your health and recovery, but also for maximizing your workers’ compensation benefits and making sure that you're properly compensated for your injuries.
-(For more information about how to initiate a workers’ compensation claim, see Nolo’s article Filing a Workers Compensation Claim).
+If you have an injury or illness that might be covered by workers' compensation, it's important to take the right steps when seeking medical treatment.
+Getting appropriate medical care is important, not only for your health and recovery, but also for maximizing your workers' comp benefits and making sure that you're properly compensated for your injuries.

-With any injury, even injuries that seem minor, you should seek treatment right away.
-This means seeing a doctor immediately after a work-related accident or at the first sign of any symptoms that might be due to your work duties.
-Being treated soon after you’ve been injured serves two important purposes.
-First, early treatment makes it more likely that you'll recover from your injuries faster.
-Second, the closer in time to your accident that you receive treatment, the less room it gives your employer (or its insurance company) to argue that your injuries are not work-related.
+Getting prompt treatment serves two important purposes: First, early treatment makes it more likely that you'll recover from your injuries faster.
+Second, the closer in time to your accident that you receive treatment, the less room it gives your employer (or its insurance company) to argue that your medical condition isn't related to your work.

 No matter what, you should resist the urge to "tough it out" or downplay the seriousness of your injuries.
 This can delay or impede your recovery, and it can affect the scope of treatment authorized by workers' comp or the amount of benefits you ultimately receive.

-Although doctors hired by employers (or their insurance companies) are supposed to be objective, they often have close and financially rewarding relationships with the employers that refer them cases.
-Because of this, it's in your best interest to receive treatment from a doctor you know and trust.
-Whenever possible, you should choose your own treating physician.
-Make sure to choose a doctor who is both experienced and articulate.
-Treating physicians are often called upon to provide written reports or even oral testimony, so it’s important that your doctor can clearly and convincingly explain the reasons behind his or her decisions regarding your care.
+Although doctors hired by employers or insurance companies are supposed to be objective, they often have close and financially rewarding relationships with the employers and insurers that refer cases to them.
+Because of this, it's in your best interest—whenever possible—to receive treatment from a doctor you know and trust.

 In most states, your employer is required to pay for your medical bills until a decision has been made to accept or deny your claim, at least up to a certain amount.
 If your claim is approved, your employer will continue to pay for your medical bills for approved treatment.